Deewiant/haschoo/README.txt

 to get you started quickly: http://hackage.haskell.org/platform/

-If you have the cabal-install tool installed ([2] or the Haskell Platform), installing Haschoo should be as simple as:
+If you have the cabal-install tool installed ([2] or the Haskell Platform), installing Haschoo without downloading it manually should be as simple as:

+cabal install Haschoo

+If you've already got Haschoo downloaded, and you have cabal-install, try:

 cabal configure
 cabal build
 cabal install

-Or, for some reason, if you don't have Haschoo downloaded already, you should be able to get the same results by doing:

-cabal install Haschoo

-If you don't have cabal-install, the following command, run from Haschoo's root directory, should also work:
+If you don't have cabal-install, the following commands, run from Haschoo's root directory, should also work:

+runhaskell Setup.hs configure
+runhaskell Setup.hs build
+runhaskell Setup.hs install

+As a last resort:

 ghc --make Haschoo/Main.hs -o haschoo -O2